moj3ve/MeSNEmu/README.md

 <br>

 Notice:<br>
 - Due to a codesigning error right now, you must sign the ipa yourself using a signing service for roms to appear unfortunately.
-If you install the ipa using Filza or AppInst, imported roms won't appear.
+If you install the ipa using Filza or AppInst without signing, imported roms won't appear.

 <br>